crtahlin/peRiodiCS/README.md

 peRiodiCS
 ===========

-Code for the periodic functions, under development.
+Code for periodic versions of cubic splines and restricted cubic splines.

-Install with :
+The functions transform a numeric (time) variable `x` into a new basis, to model with either a periodic variant of cubic splines or periodic restricted cubic spline.

+Install from GitHub with:

 ```
 library(devtools)